-On the 12 August 2017, I was participating in an exercise at a workshop in London when the words “I will do whatever it takes to help people live their best life” came out of my mouth.
+On the 12 August 2017, I was participating in a workshop in London when the words “I will do whatever it takes to help people live their best life” came out of my mouth.

 I knew the moment I said it that something had changed in me.

-My work was all about helping people to grow and develop which I loved, it paid me really well and also allowed me to work a four-day week and take at least ten weeks off a year to spend time with my kids, travel and learn.
+I loved my work, it paid me really well and also allowed me to work a four-day week and take at least eight weeks off a year to spend time with my kids, travel and learn.

-Although the executive coaching I’d been doing for the last 15 years helped people a lot – I knew I was spread too thin to help people in the way I knew I could.
+Although the coaching I’d been doing helped people a lot – I knew I was spread too thin to help people the way I knew I could.

-I wanted to coach people the way I really wanted to - the way I knew was possible.
+I wanted to work with people the way I knew was possible.

-If I was really going to help people live their best lives, I needed the space and time to do it properly.
-Plus I had to live MY best life.
+And if I was really going to help people live their best life, I needed the space and time to do it properly.

 And this wasn’t going to happen without radical changes to my business and my life.

-Little did I know as I uttered those words that “whatever it takes” would mean selling the business I had created, loved and run for 17 years only 3 months later.
-No safety net.
+Little did I know as I uttered those words, that “whatever it takes” would mean selling the business I had created, loved and run for so long only 3 months later.
 No playing it safe.
 I was all in.

-Little did I know it would mean going through the uncertainty and self-doubt that I now know comes with any significant transition that is self-chosen (rather than a result of a crisis or an opportunity you can’t turn down).
+Little did I know it would mean going through the uncertainty and self-doubt that I now know comes with any significant life change that is self-chosen (rather than a result of a crisis or an opportunity you can’t turn down).

-Little did I know that I was starting to climb my “second mountain”.
-That I was going through what all my clients would go through as they choose a life of more meaning rather than staying on the safe but less fulfilling path of what they already know .
+Little did I know that I was going through what all my clients would go through as they chose a life of more meaning rather than staying on the safe, but less fulfilling, path of what they already know.

 Although that moment in London was when I committed fully to what I believe in, the reality is this is who I’ve always been.